UKHomeOffice/dq-tf-datafeeds/README.md

 ### main.tf

-This file has most of the App modules along with basic VPC components:
+This file has the basic components for EC2 instances
 - Private subnet and route table association
 - Two EC2 instances using the connectivity tester module
 - Security group for the SQL and Web server